UniversalDependencies/docs/treebanks/aii_as/index.md

-The Uppsala Assyrian Treebank (UAT) is a small treebank which consists of 57 sentences and cirka 380 tokens.
+The Uppsala Assyrian Treebank (UAT) is a small treebank which consists of 57 sentences and 453 tokens.
 The data was randomly collected from different textbooks and a short translation of The Merchant of Venice.
 The treebank was manually built and annotated following the UD annotation guidlines.
 This treebank is the very first attempt to building a treebank for the Modern Standard Assyrian language, and since it is a very small treebank, we kept the data in one file as test data.